cateschi/High_dimensional_state_space_model/README.md

 The file _GoogleTrends_CC.xlsx_ contains the data for the claimant counts and the Google Trends that are used in the analysis.

-In case of queries you can contact the corresponding author at c.schiavoni@maastrichtuniversity.nl.
+In case of queries you can contact the corresponding author at c[dot]schiavoni[at]maastrichtuniversity[dot]nl.